ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 // and b.[[Prototype]].[[Prototype]] === A.prototype

-More critical similar case can be a thrown exception in the parent constructor can be: probably, for the real objects created from this constructor this check would fit, but the similar variant is completely impossible with using such parent objects as prototypes:
+A more critical example is a thrown exception in the parent constructor: perhaps, for the real objects created by this constructor such checks are needed, but obviously, the same case is completely unacceptable with using these parent objects as prototypes:

 function A(param) {